agsb/milliForth-RiscV/README.md

 Milliforth uses a minimal set of primitives and functions for make a Forth.

-a compiler suit of RISCV: gcc riscv64-unknown-elf-* a simulator of RISCV: spike which memory map be used and pages size: start 0x80000000, page 4096 where is the heap and stack in memory: about 4GB real memory, about 18GB in qemu VM a systems calls of core functions: linux ecalls
+Options:

+    compiler suit of RISCV: gcc riscv64-unknown-elf-* -Oz

+    which memory map be used and pages size: default GCC

+    simulator of RISCV: spike

+    the heap and stack in memory: .heap at end of .bss, .stack elsewhere ?

+    systems calls of core functions: linux ecalls

 ## ISA

 the RISCV is a 4 bytes (32-bit) cell CPU with 32-bit [ISA](https://www.cl.cam.ac.uk/teaching/1617/ECAD+Arch/files/docs/RISCVGreenCardv8-20151013.pdf) or [ISA](https://dejazzer.com/coen2710/lectures/RISC-V-Reference-Data-Green-Card.pdf)

 The milliForth is a program called by 'elsewhere alien operational system', and use of registers s2-s7, and t3-t6, as scratch.

 ## Coding